Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 Starved Rock Bike & Hike (Hiking Trails)

 The whole route from start to finish is only an hour, so I always ride it complete in both directions.
 I also throw some hiking shoes in my side cases to really make the trek south worthwhile.
 I like the diversion of hiking to fully immerse myself in the beauty of the nature I've been whizzing by and it's also nice to get some exercise.
-My informative and sometimes annoying cell phone activity tracking app indicates I only get at best 1/4 of a normal days activity when riding.
+My informative and sometimes annoying cell phone activity-tracking app indicates I only get, at best, 1/4 of a normal day's activity when riding.
 The combination of eating, hiking and replenishing with water leaves me rejuvenated for the route reversal.

 Out On The Town(s)